A concise guide for newcomers

 Greek coins

-Greek coins were first struck in the seventh century BC and represent the beginning of coinage as we know it today.
-They originated in city-states such as Athens, Corinth and Syracuse.
+Greek coins were first struck in the seventh century BC and mark the beginning of coinage as we know it today.
+They originated in city states such as Athens, Corinth and Syracuse.

 Typical characteristics of Greek coins include:

-Well-known examples are the Athenian tetradrachm with Athena and the owl, and silver staters from Corinth featuring Pegasus.
+Well known examples include the Athenian tetradrachm featuring Athena and the owl, and silver staters from Corinth depicting Pegasus.

 Roman coins

-Roman coins appeared from the third century BC onwards and circulated across a vast empire.
-As a result, many Roman coins are still relatively accessible to collectors today.
+Roman coins appeared from the third century BC onwards and circulated throughout a vast empire.
+As a result, many Roman coins remain relatively accessible to collectors today.

 Roman coins often feature:

-The silver denarius served as a core currency of the Roman Empire for centuries.
+The silver denarius served as a core denomination of the Roman Empire for centuries.

 Why are ancient coins so special?

 Ancient coins function as historical documents.
-They provide insight into power, religion and economy.
-Because each coin was struck by hand, no two examples are exactly alike.
+They offer insight into power, religion and economic systems.
+Because each coin was struck by hand, no two examples are exactly identical.

 Coin quality and condition

 The condition of a coin largely determines its visual appeal and legibility.
-Pay attention to wear, damage and the sharpness of details.
+Pay attention to wear, damage and the sharpness of the details.
+The patina on a coin is a sign of authenticity and should be preserved.
+Read more about professional grading to learn how to recognise differences in quality.

 Authenticity and provenance

 Especially for older and ancient coins, authenticity is crucial.
-Documentation and a known provenance provide confidence and historical context.
+Documentation and a known provenance provide confidence and valuable historical context.
+Curious about the value of a coin?
+Read how the value of old coins is determined.

 How do you start a coin collection?

 A good start is structured and focused.
-Many beginning collectors choose to collect a specific series or theme.
+Many beginning collectors choose a specific series or theme.
 This provides direction and makes collecting both educational and enjoyable.

 Examples of collecting series